 As a student in the Indiana University Bachelor of Science (BS) in Elementary Education program at IUPUC, you can explore a range of elementary content areas to help you decide what kind of teacher you want to be.
-You can also choose to participate in a cultural immersion project, spending a semester away from campus to gain an even more in-depth student teaching experience.
+You can also choose to participate in a Global Gateway experience, spending part of a semester away from campus to gain an even more in-depth student teaching experience.

 You will also work with exceptional educators in classrooms throughout the region.
 Observing real teachers in action and reflecting on different teaching and classroom management strategies, will help you get a better feel for the age groups of students you want to teach.

-With mentoring from IUPUC faculty and the professionals you encounter as an education student, you will be well prepared with a specific set of teaching skills and experience upon graduation.
+With mentoring from IUPUC faculty and the professionals you encounter as an education student, you will be well prepared with an excellent set of teaching skills and experiences upon graduation.

 Because of this preparation, you will be competitive in the employment market.
-To increase your marketability, you can also pursue dual licensure in subjects like English as a new language or special education.
+To increase your marketability, you can also pursue a license addition in subjects like English as a new language or special education.

-You can earn an Indiana University Bachelor of Science in Elementary Education leading to a generalist license to teach at the kindergarten through sixth-grade (K-6) level upon completion of all state-mandated licensing exams.
+At IUPUC, you can earn an Indiana University Bachelor of Science Degree in Elementary Education, which can lead to a generalist license to teach at the kindergarten through sixth-grade (K-6) level upon completion of all state-mandated licensing exams.

 As an elementary education major, you will complete a concentration area meeting Rules for Educator Preparation and Accountability (REPA), Common Core, and other standards.
 Available concentration areas include: